Getting help and support as a carer

 Other things that can help with everyday activities and your caring role include:

 • Information – you can get lots of information about caring for a person with dementia.
 This may include suggestions about strategies to help you deal with difficulties you might be facing.
 You can also find information about dealing with behaviours that challenge, making decisions for a person with dementia and difficult emotions you may be experiencing.
-For more information see our full list of Alzheimer’s Society publications.
+For more information see the full list of Alzheimer’s Society resources at alzheimers.org.uk/publications-list

 • Adaptations to the home – you may be able to make changes to the home to make life easier for the person you care for.
 This could include making adaptations to support their mobility or to help them stay independent.
 This could also make life easier for you by giving you more time for yourself.
 For more information and ideas about specific adaptations you could make see the pages on 'Using equipment and making adaptations at home'.